w3c/trace-context/spec/50-privacy.md

 Services may also define an algorithm and audit mechanism to validate randomness of incoming or outgoing random numbers in the `traceparent` field.
 Note, this algorithm will be services-specific and not a part of this specification.
-One example can be a temporal algorithms where reversible hash function is applied to the current clock time.
+One example can be a temporal algorithms where a reversible hash function is applied to the current clock time.
 So receiver can validate that the time is in agreed boundaries, meaning the random number was generated with the required algorithm and in fact doesn't contain any personal identifiable information.